-- 12.9 All medicines kept in School must be clearly labelled with: - The child's name, the dosage, when it is to be administered. - Unused medicine will be returned to the parent. - 12.10 These procedures apply equally to School visits and residential trips for which record sheets are provided. - 12.11Asthmatic pupils in KS2 look after their own inhalers.
-Younger children's inhalers will be kept securely in an accessible place in the classroom and will be taken by a member of staff on external trips.

-13. Particular Medical Conditions (e.g. Asthma, Diabetes and Allergies)

-- 13.1 Each pupil is to have a pupil information form completed by their parents, who should include details of any special medical conditions or requirements, such as asthma, diabetes or allergies. - 13.2 The member of staff in charge of a School trip must ensure, when completing the risk assessment for the trip, that they are aware of any pupil with particular medical requirements, and that a supply of any medication appropriate to such requirements is taken on the trip. - 13.3 Further details about specific conditions are appended to this policy
+- Unused medicine will be returned to the parent. - 11.10.
+These procedures apply equally to School visits and residential trips for which record sheets are provided. - 11.11.
+Asthmatic pupils in KS2 look after their own inhalers.
+Younger children's inhalers will be kept securely in an accessible place in the classroom and will be taken by a member of staff on external trips. - 12.
+Particular Medical Conditions (e.g. Asthma, Diabetes and Allergies) - 12.1.
+Each pupil is to have a pupil information form completed by their parents, who should include details of any special medical conditions or requirements, such as asthma, diabetes or allergies. - 12.2.
+The member of staff in charge of a School trip must ensure, when completing the risk assessment for the trip, that they are aware of any pupil with particular medical requirements, and that a supply of any medication appropriate to such requirements is taken on the trip. - 12.3.
+Further details about specific conditions are appended to this policy

-14. Individual Health Care Plans
+13. Individual Health Care Plans

-- 14.1 Georgia Djiabouras, the class teacher and parents will agree an individual health care plan (IHP) with the parents of a pupil with special medical requirements.
-Completed health care plans should be returned to the School Office and will be retained by them. - 14.2 Copies will be distributed as follows: - Class Teacher - First Aid Co-ordinator - 14.3 A photograph of each pupil with a health care plan, marked with the name of the pupil concerned and accompanied by brief details of the pupil's special medical requirements, food allergies and / or diagnosis, is to be displayed in the Staff Room.
+- 13.1.
+Georgia Djiabouras, the class teacher and parents will agree an individual health care plan (IHP) with the parents of a pupil with special medical requirements.
+Completed health care plans should be returned to the School Office and will be retained by them. - 13.2.
+Copies will be distributed as follows: - Class Teacher - First Aid Co-ordinator - 13.3.
+A photograph of each pupil with a health care plan, marked with the name of the pupil concerned and accompanied by brief details of the pupil's special medical requirements, food allergies and / or diagnosis, is to be displayed in the Staff Room.
 In addition to this the School kitchen receives information about food allergies.
-Children wear badges at lunchtime to highlight any allergies or intolerances. - 14.4 Individual named boxes with supplies of spare medication are stored in the classrooms and First Aid Room for: - pupils at risk of anaphylaxis (e.g. antihistamines and EpiPen); - for pupils with diabetes (e.g. glucose drinks); - for pupils with asthma (e.g. spare inhalers).
+Children wear badges at lunchtime to highlight any allergies or intolerances.

+- 13.4.
+Individual named boxes with supplies of spare medication are stored in the classrooms and First Aid Room for: - pupils at risk of anaphylaxis (e.g. antihistamines and EpiPen); - for pupils with diabetes (e.g. glucose drinks); - for pupils with asthma (e.g. spare inhalers).

-15. Staff Medicines
+14. Staff Medicines

-- 15.1 Staff must ensure that personal medication is kept securely and that it is inaccessible to pupils.
-To this end, medication must be locked in personal lockers or kept securely in the staffroom. - 15.2 If staff are taking medication that may affect their ability to care for children they should inform the Headteacher and seek medical advice.
-The School must ensure that those members of staff only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly. - 15.3 First Aid will be administered to staff as required.
+- 14.1.
+Staff must ensure that personal medication is kept securely and that it is inaccessible to pupils.
+To this end, medication must be locked in personal lockers or kept securely in the staffroom. - 14.2.
+If staff are taking medication that may affect their ability to care for children they should inform the Headteacher and seek medical advice.
+The School must ensure that those members of staff only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly. - 14.3.
+First Aid will be administered to staff as required.
 The same procedure as is applied to children should be applied.
 This includes the calling of an ambulance should it be required.

-16. Monitoring and review
+15. Monitoring and review

-16.1 The Governing Body, Headteacher, First Aid Co-ordinator, and Senior Leadership Team will monitor and evaluate the effectiveness of the First Aid and associated procedures.
+15.1.
+The Governing Body, Headteacher, First Aid Co-ordinator, and Senior Leadership Team will monitor and evaluate the effectiveness of the First Aid and associated procedures.
 This policy is subject to annual review.